-On this day, 42 years ago, the Racial Discrimination Act (RDA) came into effect.
-Amnesty’s Indigenous Rights Campaigner Roxanne Moore explains what the RDA is and why it’s important.
+On this day 43 years ago, the Racial Discrimination Act (RDA) came into effect.
+But what is the RDA and why is it important?

 What is the Racial Discrimination Act?

 It’s pretty simple, really.
 The RDA is a law passed in 1975 by the Whitlam government to make sure everyone in Australia was treated equally and given the same opportunities – regardless of their background.

 The Act was last updated in 1995 after three major national inquiries – the Royal Commission into Aboriginal Deaths in Custody – the National Inquiry into Racist Violence and the Australian Law Reform Commission Report into Multiculturalism and the Law – found a strong link between racist conduct in public and racially-motivated violence.
 This is not something unique to Australia.
 In the 10 days following Donald Trump’s victory, 900 reports of harassment and intimidation were reported from around the US.